 - The main focus is on end-user experience.

-Watir is one of the strongest open-source framework tools available for web automation testing, based on a family of Ruby libraries.
+Watir is one of the most robust open-source framework tools available for web automation testing, based on a family of Ruby libraries.

 - It can imitate user-to-website interaction.